Timothy Woods

 5. Rice and Pasta

-As appealing as meatballs and spaghetti might sound, it's not advisable for people on a carnivore diet or other low-carb diets for weight loss.
+As appealing as meatballs and spaghetti might sound, they're not advisable for people on a carnivore diet or other low-carb diets for weight loss.

 If you're still leading up to day one, start cutting these plant-based foods out a few days earlier to help your body get used to not having these carbs anymore.